 As you can see, Medigap Plan G is way up there in terms of what it covers.
 In fact, it covers everything except the Part B deductible.
 This makes the second most comprehensive in terms of coverage, and also in popularity with consumers.

-Who Should Buy a Medigap G Plan?
+Who Should Buy a Medicare Supplement Insurance Plan G?

-Medigap G plan is ideal for anyone who wants really comprehensive “Medicare gap Coverage” but wants to save a few dollars on premiums.
+Medicare Supplement Insurance G plan is ideal for anyone who wants really comprehensive “Medicare gap Coverage” but wants to save a few dollars on premiums.

-Medigap Plan G will cover all of your hospital expenses, including the $1,364 hospital deductible for 2019.
+Medicare Supplement Insurance Plan G will cover all of your hospital expenses, including the $1,364 hospital deductible for 2019.
 And it also covers the remaining 20% that Medicare Part B doesn’t cover, once you pay the annual Part B deductible ($185 in 2019).

 Since different insurers sell Medigap policies at different prices, to make the best decision, you’ll have to see the price difference between the various plans.